rivayama/wp-mvc-theme/README.md

 Generate the theme's initial code.

-	$ ./mvct generate theme camel
+	$ ./mvct generate theme bear

-This will generate files in `path/to/themes/camel/` that create a WP MVC Theme-based theme.
+This will generate files in `path/to/themes/bear/` that create a WP MVC Theme-based theme.
 The theme can now be activated in WordPress.
 The directory structure is shown below.

 ```
-path/to/themes/camel
+path/to/themes/bear
 ├── elements
 │   ├── controllers
 │   ├── models